Monaco will not return to the Eurovision Song Contest in 2020.

 Monaco’s national broadcaster TMC confirmed to ESCToday that they will not be participating in next year’s Eurovision Song Contest.
-The Monegasque broadcaster has not participated in the Eurovision Song Contest since 2006 and joins Andorra, Bosnia and Herzegovina, Luxembourg, Slovakia and Turkey in ruling out a return to the competition.
+The Monegasque broadcaster has not participated in the Eurovision Song Contest since 2006 and joins Andorra, Bosnia and Herzegovina, Luxembourg, and Slovakia in ruling out a return to the competition.

 Monaco first took part in the contest in 1959, winning the contest once in 1971 with Séverine’s “Un banc, un arbre, une rue”.
 The country went on to participate up until 1980, where they withdrew, and didn’t return to the contest until 2004.
 In the three years that Monaco returned to the contest from 2004 to 2006, participation was directly overseen by the Principality itself and not TMC the Monegasque broadcaster.
 The country however failed to make a final in their three attempts.
 The best result was 21st place in the 2006 semi final.
 In 2009 discussions took place to bring Monaco back to the contest however they fell through.